zammad/zammad-admin-documentation/channels/email/email-headers.rst

 .. tip::

    Below headers are examples and –in our opinion– the most relevant ones.
-   However: You can adjust mostly any article or ticket attribute (yes, custoom ones as well) if you know the attributes exact name.
+   However: You can adjust mostly any article or ticket attribute (yes, custom ones as well) if you know the attribute's exact name.

-   The name column within :doc:`object management </system/objects>` provides easy access to objects attribute names. 🤓
+   The name column within :doc:`object's management </system/objects>` provides easy access to objects attribute names. 🤓

 Trigger auto responses
 ----------------------

-Normally Zammad runs internal checks to see if an email is an automatic response.
+Normally Zammad runs internal checks to see if an Email is an automatic response.
 In these cases Zammad will not send trigger based responses.

 There may be use cases where this behavior may be in your way,